 - social services (for example, meals on wheels or a home help)

-- any other benefits you may be able to claim while you are ill (for example, hospital fares)
+- any other benefits you may be able to claim while you are ill

 - child care during and after treatment (including arranging help with the cost if necessary)